MicrosoftDocs/powerbi-docs/powerbi-docs/service-add-hyperlink-to-text-box.md

 ms.service: powerbi
 ms.subservice: powerbi-desktop
 ms.topic: conceptual
-ms.date: 07/22/2019
+ms.date: 07/25/2019
 ms.author: maggies

 LocalizationGroup: Visualizations
 ---
 # Add a hyperlink to a text box in a report
-You can add a text box to a report, pin it from a report to a dashboard, or add it directly to a dashboard.
+You can add a text box to a report in Power BI Desktop or the Power BI service.
+You can pin a text box from a report to a dashboard, or add one directly to a dashboard.
 Wherever the text box is, you can always add a hyperlink to it.
-The article shows how to add a hyperlink to a text box in a report.
+This article shows how to add a hyperlink to a text box in a report.

 Watch Will Thompson create a text box and add a hyperlink to it.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_3q6VEBhGew#t=0m55s" frameborder="0" allowfullscreen></iframe>

 For information on hyperlinks in Power BI tables and matrixes, see [Add hyperlinks to a table](power-bi-hyperlinks-in-tables.md).
 For information on adding text boxes to your dashboard, see [Add images, videos, and more to your dashboard](service-dashboard-add-widget.md).

 ## To add a hyperlink to a text box